 This raises some pertinent questions about the level of privacy consumers are willing to give up in exchange for personalized promotions and the value they would need to receive in return.
 Interestingly, a major piece of research has indicated that not only are consumers far happier to share private data such as their mobile phone location than previously imagined, but that there is a real desire for the kind of in-store connected services this information could support.

 The research, which was conducted by Current, powered by GE, in partnership with Retail Week, revealed that 79 percent of shoppers were willing to share their data or willing to share it with some reservations, suggesting that concerns about privacy and information sharing may have been overstated.

 The survey asked 1,000 consumers across a variety of age ranges about their opinions of indoor positioning systems (IPS) within their retail experience.
-This type of system works by using technology such as sensors or cameras to communicate with customers’ phones.
+This type of system works by using technology such as Bluetooth® beacons, cameras or Visible Light Communication (VLC) to communicate with customers’ phones.
 Normally integrated into existing infrastructure, such as the lighting fittings, IPS enables retailers to pinpoint the customer’s location within one or two meters accuracy.

 Not only were the majority of respondents happy to share information, 75 percent of shoppers commented that retailers could actually do a better job of providing navigation support around the store.
 Increasingly, it seems that customers are quite happy to engage with brands, as long as they receive something in return.
 For retailers, this can provide a vital means of clawing back some of the revenue lost to the Internet.

 Illuminated Minds promotes energy-efficient lighting’s contribution to sustainable business practices by bringing together leading thinkers and practitioners to demonstrate, educate and challenge.